paul58914080/tryout-spark/README.md

 > Example: [FlatMapTest.kt](src/test/kotlin/edu/sample/spark/core/map/FlatMapTest.kt)

+#### `sortByKey()`

+When called on a dataset of `(K, V)` pairs where K implements Ordered, returns a dataset of `(K, V)` pairs sorted by keys in ascending or descending order, as specified in the boolean ascending argument.
+Remember when this is used with `foreach` it will print the output in the order of the key.

 ### RDD Actions

 Any Spark operation that returns a value to the driver program is an action.
 Actions force the evaluation of the transformations required for the RDD they were called on, since they need to actually produce output.